voidfiles/ci-presentation/presentation.md

 - Bug fixes from weeks to days or hours

 <div class='notes'>
+At bepress we re-wrote a product of our called SelectedWorks.
+SelectedWorks allows authors to create compelling online scholarly identities.

-At bepress we re-wrote SelectedWorks.
-As, it was basically a greenfield project.
-I made sure early in my tenure to implement CI, and CD.
+Becase, it was a full rewrite it was basically a greenfield project.
+I made sure early in my tenure to implement CI and CD.

+We used it to quickly iterate during dev.
+Even when we were deploying just to internal stakeholders it was usefull.
+Because, as soon as we committed something it would get shipped to an integration server.
+Our product manager could see daily progress.

-We used it to quickly iterate during dev, but after we shipped the re-write we just kept shipping code, and in the first couple of months of shipping we were deploying code over 100 times a month.
+After we released the re-write we just kept shipping code.

+The first couple of months of shipping we were deploying code over 100 times a month.

 Last year alone we shipped code to production about 800 times, with a change error rate below 1%.

-We've found that bugs can be fixed in hours, and we brought feature development time down from a couple months to a couple weeks.
+We've found that bugs can be fixed in hours instead of days or weeks, and we brought feature development time down from a couple months to a couple weeks.
 </div>
 ---